Want to join our team?

 We are a growing business with an active, enthusiastic team of current and former academics, writers, and experienced editors.
 As an editor with us, you can expect to see academic and nonfiction book, chapter, and journal manuscripts in the arts, humanities, and social sciences; institutional publications and didactics, such as museum catalogues and exhibition materials; and texts written by artists and other creatives.
 Typical workload is about 5-15 hours per week, fluctuating seasonally.
 Most of our projects come in last-minute so you must have regular availability; we do not usually book editors in advance.
 Our team has active, regular discussion using a platform called Basecamp, which you will be expected to participate in.

-Ideal candidate(s) will be humanities scholars or social/political theorists with an advanced degree (MA, PhD) with professional experience in copyediting journal articles, book manuscripts, nonfiction essays, and organizational materials written by authors in art and cultural history, film and performance studies, and critical thought.
+Ideal candidate(s) will be humanities scholars or social/political theorists with an advanced degree (PhD) with professional experience in copyediting journal articles, book manuscripts, nonfiction essays, and organizational materials written by authors in art and cultural history, film and performance studies, and critical thought.
 This is a contract position, where the editor will be offered projects on an as-needed basis, based on their interests and availability.

 At this time, we are unable to train candidates to perform the duties related to this position.
 Therefore we are only seeking candidates who have previously completed professional training and worked with clients.